World Rally Championship: Junior WRC

 Junior WRC is an arrive-and-drive format championship run over 5 events of the WRC calendar using Ford Fiesta Rally3 cars provided by M-Sport.
 Drivers have to be under 29 and must register.
 Championship titles are awarded to drivers and co-drivers, though there is no age restriction for co-drivers.

 The Junior World Rally Championship was previously an open championship for younger drivers in S1600 cars from 2001.
 In 2011 it became a closed FIA sanctioned championship run by either M-Sport or Citroën in the current format.
 Ford Fiesta R2/Rally4 or Citroën DS3 R3 cars were provided, maintained and serviced for each entrant.
 Championships were awarded to drivers, co-drivers and nations.
 Only 5 rounds of the WRC calendar were competed with the best 4 results counting towards championship points, although the final round was worth double points.
 The highest scoring driver from each country registered points for the nations championship.
 Uniquely for this series, points were also awarded for stage wins.

 WRC Masters Cup

-In 2023 the FIA WRC Masters Cup will run for the first time.
+In 2023 the FIA WRC Masters Cup ran for the first time.
 The cup is open to drivers and co-drivers over 50 years of age and may enter in any WRC eligible car except Rally1.
 The cup effectively replaces WRC2 Masters Cup which ran in 2022 for WRC2 entrants of the same criteria.